-An asset or liability is recognised in the balance sheet representing premiums due to or payments due from reinsurers and the share of benefits and claims recoverable from reinsurers.
-The net amount is presented in the balance sheet when, and only when, the Company has a legal right to offset the amounts and intends either to settle on a net basis or to realise the asset and settle the liability simultaneously.
+An asset or liability is recognised in the statement of financial position representing premiums due to or payments due from reinsurers and the share of benefits and claims recoverable from reinsurers.
+The net amount is presented in the statement of financial position when, and only when, the Company has a legal right to offset the amounts and intends either to settle on a net basis or to realise the asset and settle the liability simultaneously.
 The measurement of reinsurance assets is consistent with the measurement of the underlying insurance contracts.